-Director of Spurgeon’s Online Learning and Tutor in Old Testament
+Director of Spurgeon’s Online Learning; Tutor in Old Testament; Newly Accredited Ministers' Supervisor

 Debra Reid became a tutor at Spurgeon's College in September 1987, having trained at Cardiff, University of Wales, where she also had undertaken some Hebrew teaching.
 Debra was brought up in East London and spent much of her childhood at The East London Tabernacle, a church founded by CH Spurgeon.

 Debra has always been involved with students studying on a part-time and distance learning basis and was originally responsible for teaching the students who were completing the Cambridge Diploma in Religious Studies.

 She is now the Director of Spurgeon's Online Learning and combines this role with supervising Newly Accredited Ministers and negotiating their learning contracts.
 However, Debra insists that her most challenging work has been bringing up her three lovely boys!
 She is married to David, who works in Sutton.
-They are members of Horley Baptist Church where Debra is particularly involved with the work with special needs children.
+They are members of Horley Baptist Church.